Full documentation: deploy.sympozium.ai/docs

 | Persistent Memory | SQLite + FTS5 on a PersistentVolume — memories survive across ephemeral pod runs |

-| Scheduled Heartbeats | Cron-based recurring agent runs for health checks, alert triage, and resource right-sizing |
+| Scheduled Tasks | Cron-based recurring agent runs for periodic workflows, data syncs, and automated checks |

 | Agent Sandbox | Kernel-level isolation via kubernetes-sigs/agent-sandbox — gVisor or Kata with warm pools for instant starts |